best-of-acrv/refinenet/README.md

 ```

 ## Datasets ##
-This repository supports training and evaluation of ReWe provide scripts to automatically download and set up all required datasets.
+We provide scripts to automatically download and set up all required datasets.
 You can download all datasets using the ```download_datasets.sh``` file.
 To download all relevant datasets, run the following:
 ```
 $ cd data